yorek/azure-script/README.md

 ## Install

 Azure Script has been integrated into AZ CLI via Extensions.
+The extension has not been pushed in the official AZ CLI Extension repository yet, since is still under heavy development, but is nonetheless available by manually specifying the source.
+Just run this:

-	az extension add --source TODO
+az extension add --source https://aka.ms/azure_script-0.1.15-py2.py3-none-any.whl

-Done.
+and you're done.
 You may want to take a look at the samples folder to get started with AZ CLI Script:

 [Azure Script Samples](./samples)

 ## Usage

-Just run the `az script run` command, passing the script file you want to compile.
+Run the `az script run` command, passing the script file you want to compile.

 ```
 az script run --script <filename.azs>